MOUNIKA0817/Hospital-Management/README.md

 # ⚕️ Hospital Management System - Made using C#, ASP.net

-A fully featured Clinic Management System having a well designed Database Schema made as a final project for the course "Application Development with .NET and Web Services Its based on the 3 Tier Architecture.
+A fully featured Clinic Management System having a well designed Database Schema made as project for the "Application Development with .NET and Web Services Its based on the 3 Tier Architecture.

 ### Signup Page